cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Note that calculation of ISK from K includes the protocol transcript and prevents key malleability with respect to man-in-the-middle attacks from active adversaries.

+CPace does not by itself include a strong key derivation function construction.
+Instead CPace uses a simple hash operation on a prefix-free string input for generating its intermediate key ISK.
+This was done for maintaining compatibility with constrained hardware such as secure element chipsets.

+It is RECOMMENDED that the ISK is post-processed by a KDF such as {{?RFC5869}}
+according the needs of the higher-level protocol.

+## Security considerations for single-coordinate CPace on Montgomery curves

-The definitions given for the case of the Montgomery curves Curve25519 and Curve448 rely on the following properties  {{CPacePaper}}:
+The definitions given for the case of the Montgomery curves Curve25519 and Curve448 in {{cpace_montgomery}} rely on the following properties  {{CPacePaper}}:

 - The curve has order (p * c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' * c') with p' prime and c' a cofactor.